 We take your privacy seriously.
-Here we explain how and why we use your personal information taken from our website, other websites we use to collect information (like JustGiving) and social media.
+Here we explain how and why we use your personal information taken from our website, our social media, and any other websites we use to collect information.
 Personal information is anything which identifies you.

 Use of your personal information

-Contact our Data Protection Officer, Brendan Smith, by emailing firstname.lastname@example.org or write to The Data Protection Officer, Choice Support, One Hermitage Court, Hermitage Lane, Maidstone, Kent ME16 9NT.
+Please contact our Data Protection Officer, Belinda Wabwire Moosbauer, by emailing: firstname.lastname@example.org or write to: The Data Protection Officer, Choice Support, Compass House, 84 Holland Road, Maidstone, Kent ME14 1UT

 1. About us

-We will collect and use your personal information for Choice Support (charity number 1156486).
+We will collect and use your personal information for Choice Support (Society number 9045).
 We will also collect and use your personal information from our services that operate with a different name (including Tuck by Truck, Growing Concern and Jigsaw Project).

 2. What information do we collect?

 We collect and use the information you provide to us.
-This includes signing up to receive a newsletter, applying for a job, registering your interest to volunteer, sending an enquiry, making a donation or applying for one of our services.
+This includes signing up to receive a newsletter, applying for a job, registering your interest to volunteer, sending an enquiry, donating or applying for one of our services.
 The personal information we collect may include:

 - your name, address, email address, telephone number